decaprime/VRising-Modding/editing.md

 4. After you're done, scroll down and please start a pull request 😊

 __If you see something that can be contributed, please don't let worry about format or correctness stop you,__ know there's a review process and everything can be undone.
 If you've never used GitHub before, this is a good chance to acclimate.

+## Including Screenshots
+You can just paste images while inside the GitHub markdown editor and it will upload them and create the markup.
+These images work on the deployed wiki.
+Please only use images cropped to the subject area (e.g. Windows: `alt+print screen` - capture window, `Win+Shift+s` - Snipping Tool).